aimacode/aima-java/aimax-osm/README.txt

 application area.

 Central part of the project is an OSM viewer implementation.
-It is designed as a general purpose viewer which is highly configurable and extendible.
+It is designed as an efficient general purpose viewer which is highly configurable and extendible.
 The internal map representation is chosen as close as possible to the original OSM XML file format.
+A kd-tree is used to improve rendering efficiency.
 Classification and abstraction of map entities as well as their visual appearance within the drawn map are controlled by declarative rendering rules.
 They can be replaced or configured at runtime and by that provide a maximum of flexibility.
+If you want to create your own personal map styles, see classes <code>aimax.osm.viewer.EntityViewInfoFactory</code> and
+<code>aimax.osm.application.OsmViewerPlusApp</code> for ideas how that can be
+achieved.

 Routing functionality is based on the AIMA-CORE library.
 All dependencies to the AIMA libraries are encapsulated in the routing